a1rishav/selenium_automater/README.md

 # selenium_automater
-Automate web app flow, can be used for automated testing, playing a sequence of steps
+Automate web app flow, can be used for automated testing, playing a sequence of steps in chrome

+## prerequites
+Take a look at setup/setup.txt